Tejo Power Station (architectural ensemble): High Pressure Phase

-In the High Pressure Building, the decorative motifs are different from those in the Low Pressure Building, where the classicist influences gain height and monumentality.
-Nonetheless, the same brick cladding aesthetic is repeated.
-In the building's interior, similar to what is seen in the Low Pressure Boiler Room, the ceiling separating the Ash Room from the Boiler Room is covered in semi-circular vaults, with the only difference between the two being that in the Low Pressure Building these are in tile and in the High Pressure Building they are in precast concrete.
+In the High Pressure Building, the decorative motifs are influenced by classicist aesthetic.
+However, the same brick cladding aesthetic is repeated.
+In the building's interior, similar to what is seen in the Low Pressure Boiler Room, the ceiling separating the Ash Room from the Boiler Room is covered in semi-circular vaults, with the High Pressure Building using precast concrete instead of tile similar to the Low Pressure Phase building.

-The building was built in the 1940s with classical influences from renaissance palaces, a faithful reflection of that period as well as of the Fascist system that ruled Portugal then.

-Its structure is a true engineering masterpiece; a model of iron architecture unequalled in Lisbon, which sustains not only the entire brick cladding, but also the boilers, the chimneys and the water reservoir located at the top of the building.

-Aesthetically, the facade follows the models of a renaissance palace, divided into base, pilasters and entablature.
-The main body displays large windows that end in semi-circular arches with a keystone, and outlined with a frame that runs the entire length of the facade.
-Between the windows there are large pilasters that span the entire facade, from the bottom of the base to the top of the entablature.
+The building was built in the 1940s with classical influences from Renaissance palaces as well as of the Fascist system that ruled Portugal at the time.
+This building, a model of iron architecture in Lisbon, sustains the entire brick cladding, the boilers, the chimneys and the water reservoir located at the top of the building.
+Aesthetically, the facade follows the models of a Renaissance palace, divided into base, pilasters and entablature.
+The main body displays large windows that end in semi-circular arches with a keystone, outlined with a frame that runs the entire length of the facade.
+Between the windows, there are large pilasters that span the entire facade from the bottom of the base to the top of the entablature.

 The upper entablature has two independent friezes.
 The lower is decorated with blind arcades, marked by frames.
-The upper entablature displays the same organisation, but with the spaces outlined by frames formed by windows.

-A small tower stands out in the section closer to the Low Pressure Building and, above everything else in the complex, the High Pressure boilers’ four chimneys, and at their bases, the entire smoke extraction and air recovery system.
+The upper entablature displays the same organization, but with the spaces outlined by frames formed by windows.
+A small tower stands out in the section closer to the Low Pressure Building and, above everything else in the complex including the High Pressure boilers’ four chimneys, and at their bases, the entire smoke extraction and air recovery system.

-Thus, the Tejo Power Station stands out from all the surrounding buildings, not only due to its monumentality and size, but also because of its aesthetic brick adornment, sometimes making it hard to believe that it was once an electricity factory.